What is glanders?

 How soon after exposure do symptoms appear?

-The appearance of symptoms depends on the type of exposure.
-In general, symptoms usually appear within 1–14 days after exposure.
+When symptoms start depends on the type of exposure.
+Usually, symptoms appear within 1–14 days but may occur many months after exposure.

 How is glanders diagnosed?

 Glanders is diagnosed through special laboratory tests.
-Depending on the type of glanders, samples can be taken from different parts of the body, such as blood, saliva, urine or skin lesion.
+Samples can be taken from different parts of the body, such as blood, saliva, urine or skin lesions.

 What is the treatment for glanders?